 An epigraph is a quote used at the beginning of a paper, its purpose is to set the mood for the up-coming chapter.

 Quotes From Scholarly Texts & Journals

 An epigraph from a scholarly book or journal and a quotation used by permission.
 Cite the author, year, and page number at the end of the epigraph, in parentheses with no period.
-The source should be listed in the References section.
+The source should be listed in the reference section.

 Endemic uncertainties complicate the teaching craft and hamper the earning of psychic rewards.
 Intangibility and complexity impose a toll; built-in difficulties include assessing performance, balancing demands and relationships, and managing the self under provocation.
 (Lortie, 1975, p.159)

 Lortie, D. C. (1975).
 Schoolteacher.
 Chicago, IL: University of Chicago Press.

 The text is indented from the left margin like a block quote.
 On the line below the epigraph, write an em dash, the author’s first and last name (use only the author’s last name if he or she is well-known, e.g., Shakespeare), the source’s title and year.
 The source does not go in the reference section.

 The moving finger writes; and, having writ, moves on: nor all thy piety nor wit shall lure it back to cancel half a line, nor all thy tears wash out a word of it.

 –Omar Khayyam, The Rubaiyat of Omar Khayyam, 1974.